Best Bike Lock of 2023: Strong and Practical

 Since they are usually lighter, cheaper and more secure than portable chains, they provide the nicest balance between security, practicality and price.

 Of course, there could be good reasons to choose a chain over a u-lock.
-Maybe you need the greater locking options that a chain offers.
+Maybe you need more locking options than a u-lock offers.
 Or maybe you don’t like the frame mounts that come with u-locks.

 But in most cases, u-locks are the best option for portable security.